 You begin to notice distinctions in the grid pattern of the neighborhood block by block.
 By East 97th Street, you will see a real change.
 The Metropolitan Hospital, the Department of Sanitation and the Washington Housing projects set almost a border between the Upper East Side and Spanish Harlem once you pass Third Avenue.

 Along the border of 97th Street on the grounds of the projects, the residents have set up a series of vegetable and fruit gardens and have done some landscaping that have some character to the lawns of the housing complex.
 I give the residents credit for their creativity and I will have to revisit the site over the summer months to see how it turns out.
 Also along the street is the St. Nicholas Russian Orthodox Catholic Church, which is the only one of its kind in NYC.
 Stop and look at the detail of the church.

 By 99th Street, the Washington Carver Houses start to dominate the middle of the neighborhood and Mt.
 Sinai cuts the neighborhood between the Upper East Side from Spanish Harlem to the east to Park Avenue.
-I tried once again to visit the Martha Stewart Garden in the Washington Carver complex but again the gate was locked.
+I tried once again to visit the Martha Stewart Garden in the Washington Carver complex at Madison Avenue and East 99th Street but again the gate was locked.
 At this point, it looked like it could have used a gardener to touch it up.

 This small break in the grid pattern shows what the neighborhood once was before the city leveled it for public housing.
 People are really moving back in this pocket of the neighborhood and fixing up the buildings.
 Here is where you will find the street art on the walls and fences.
 I saw a lot of the yarn art I saw uptown but am not sure if this was the same artist.